OceanDynamicsUConn/GroupManual/README.md

 ### Expectations for "being present" and vacation
 Making satisfactory progress towards your degree requires steadfast and diligent work.
-Here are some groud rules.
+Here are some guidelines.

 1. **Work schedule**:
     You should aim to work about 40 hours/week (8 hours/day during weekdays). *This is the